musatirgithub/BootstrapNavbar/README.md

 ## The challenge
-Project focuses on a dog flirt site
+Develop a responsive bootstrap navbar

 ## Problem Statement

-- Develop an app including a bootstrap navbar, carousel, cards, icons, etc.
+- Develop a navbar with bootstrap library which reacts differently at different screen sizes (responsive)
 <hr>